 When are we going to deem Black Lives Matter to be a terrorist group?

-You know, I I don't know what words.
+You know, I don't know what words.

-Or pigs in a blanket fry them like bacon, I certainly don't think they belong getting invitations to Obama's White House or into Hillary Clinton's campaign, and both those things have happened.
+All I know is when I hear a group of people say, what do we want dead cops and when do we want them now, or pigs in a blanket fry them like bacon, I certainly don't think they belong getting invitations to Obama's White House or into Hillary Clinton's campaign, and both those things have happened.

 Can we focus on the truck drivers who they looted, almost killed, set fires?